mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

 ## Input type parsing

-The `mlrun.handler` decorator can also parse the input types, if they are specified, an equivalent definition is as follows:
+The `mlrun.handler` decorator can also parse the input types, if they are specified.
+An equivalent definition is as follows:

 ``` python
 @mlrun.handler(labels={'framework':'scikit-learn'},